 If you’re experiencing these signs, visit Designer Smiles FL for a thorough consultation with our dentist in Coral Springs, FL.

-After consultation and a meticulous examination, our dentist in Coral Springs will embark on the scaling and root planing procedures.
+After consultation and a meticulous examination, our dentist in Coral Springs will embark on the scaling and root planning procedures.
 For the scaling, our dentist will use a scaler to eliminate all signs of plaque and tartar from your tooth.
 This process involves removing all plaque deposits from above and below the gum line.
 After scaling, our dentist will smooth the affected tooth roots to enable easy reattachment of the gum tissue, which was pulled back during scaling.

-Depending on the gravity of your periodontal disease, you may require several scaling and root planing visits to get things under control.
+Depending on the gravity of your periodontal disease, you may require several scaling and root planning visits to get things under control.
 A regular periodontal maintenance schedule must be kept up, as failure to do the same can lead to re-infection.